Taiwan: Government

-The premier is selected by the president without the need for approval from the legislature, but the legislature can pass laws without regard for the president, as neither he nor the Premier wields veto power.
-Thus, there is little incentive for the president and the legislature to negotiate on legislation if they are of opposing parties.
-After the election of the pan-Green's Chen Shui-bian as president in 2000, legislation repeatedly stalled because of deadlock with the Legislative Yuan, which was controlled by a pan-Blue majority.
+The premier is selected by the president without the need for approval from the legislature, and neither the president nor the premier wields veto power.
 Historically, the ROC has been dominated by strongman single party politics.
-This legacy has resulted in executive powers currently being concentrated in the office of the president rather than the premier, even though the constitution does not explicitly state the extent of the president's executive power.
+This legacy has resulted in executive powers currently being concentrated in the office of the president rather than the premier.

 The Judicial Yuan is the highest judicial organ.
 It interprets the constitution and other laws and decrees, judges administrative suits, and disciplines public functionaries.
-The president and vice-president of the Judicial Yuan and additional thirteen justices form the Council of Grand Justices.
+The president and vice-president of the Judicial Yuan and additional thirteen justices form the Constitutional Court, which was established in 1993 to resolve constitutional disputes, regulate the activities of political parties and accelerate the democratization process.
+The Constitutional Court was formerly called the Council of Grand Justices.
 They are nominated and appointed by the president, with the consent of the Legislative Yuan.
 The highest court, the Supreme Court, consists of a number of civil and criminal divisions, each of which is formed by a presiding judge and four associate judges, all appointed for life.
-In 1993, a separate constitutional court was established to resolve constitutional disputes, regulate the activities of political parties and accelerate the democratization process.
-There is no trial by jury but the right to a fair public trial is protected by law and respected in practice; many cases are presided over by multiple judges.
+The right to a fair public trial is protected by law and respected in practice.
+There is no trial by jury, however many cases are presided over by multiple judges.

-The Control Yuan is a watchdog agency that monitors (controls) the actions of the executive.
-It can be considered a standing commission for administrative inquiry and can be compared to the Court of Auditors of the European Union or the Government Accountability Office of the United States.
+The Control Yuan is a watchdog agency that monitors the actions of the executive.
+It can be considered a standing commission for administrative inquiry, like the Court of Auditors of the European Union or the Government Accountability Office of the United States.
 It is also responsible for the National Human Rights Commission.

 The Examination Yuan is in charge of validating the qualification of civil servants.
-It is based on the old imperial examination system used in dynastic China.
+It is based on the imperial examination system used in dynastic China.
 It can be compared to the European Personnel Selection Office of the European Union or the Office of Personnel Management of the United States.
 It was downsized in 2019, and there have been calls for its abolition.